How to check if the CDC is monitoring your cruise ship for COVID - NewsBreak

 In a statement, Carnival Cruise Line said, “Carnival Freedom followed all protocols.
 After a small number on board were isolated due to a positive COVID test.
 Our protocols anticipate this possibility and we implement and adapt them as necessary to protect the health and safety of our guests and crew.”

-According to the CDC’s ship tracker, the Cruise Ship Color Status , Carnival Freedom is one of the dozens of vessels marked with a yellow status, meaning cases of COVID reported on the ship have met the threshold for an investigation by the CDC.Fauci defends CDC guidelines, says ‘We’re still in the middle of a pandemic’
+According to the CDC’s ship tracker, the Cruise Ship Color Status , Carnival Freedom is one of the dozens of vessels marked with a yellow status, meaning cases of COVID reported on the ship have met the threshold for an investigation by the CDC.Local restaurant temporarily closes due to COVID-19

 The color-coding system, displayed using a chart updated several times a week on the CDC’s website, is broken down into five classifications: green, orange, yellow, red, and gray.
 To determine a ship’s status, the CDC relies on surveillance data from the previous seven days and findings from CDC investigations.